emotion-js/emotion/CONTRIBUTING.md

 ## Installation

 - Running `yarn` in the module's root directory will install everything you need for development.
-- Run `lerna bootstrap` in the module's root directory
+- Run `yarn bootstrap` in the module's root directory

 ## Running Tests